-The world was stunned to see fire consume the iconic Notre Dame Cathedral, marked by it's 300 foot spire, falling like a sequoia wrapped in flame.
-No matter how you feel about it, it's a sight we will not soon forget.
-That spire was just one of many stunning features that made the cathedral an architectural wonder.
-Truth be told, the spire was not original to the structure, but reimagined in the 19th century to replace another as part of a restoration by 30 year old French architect and gothic revivalist, Voillet-Le-Duc.
+The world was stunned to see fire consume the iconic Notre Dame Cathedral, punctuated by it's 300 foot spire, falling like a sequoia wrapped in flame.
+No matter how you feel about it, it's an event we will not soon forget.
+That spire was just one of many features that made the cathedral an historic and architectural wonder.
+Truth be told, the spire was not original to the structure, but reimagined in the 19th century to replace another as part of a restoration by 30 year old French architect and gothic revivalist, Eugene Voillet-Le-Duc.

-He is believed to have created "characters", like the signature Chimera and Gargoyles, to lend a sense of fantasy to Notre Dame.
-Despite the scriptural distaste for idolatry, he even added his own likeness to the spire posing as St. Thomas, the patron saint of architects!
-He wasn't religious, nor a catholic, but a nationalist patriot that wanted to romanticize history as a thematic inspiration.
-I think that's one reason so many see the cathedral more as the identity of France, or a wonder of the renaissance, beyond it's religious significance.
+In a bold move of personal branding and despite a scriptural mandate against idolatry (2 Cor 6:16), Eugene adds his own likeness to the spire, joining the apostles as St. Thomas, the patron saint of architects!
+It makes sense, as he wasn't religious, nor a catholic, but a patriot that wanted to romanticize French history as a thematic inspiration.
+I think that's one reason so many see the cathedral as central to the identity of France beyond any religious significance.

 After Notre Dame, he tacked many more assignments across France.
 I visited his last project before he died, the nearby Castle of Pierrefonds, restored for Napoleon III.
 The once crumbling and scarred ruins were transformed with color, pageantry and regal splendor.
-He brought the fairytale emotion and romanticism to the events that made French culture, decorating the walls with shields and patterns, fleur-de-lis and crests.
+A personal favorite.
+He brought the fairytale emotion and romanticism to the events that made French culture, decorating the walls with shields and patterns, polychrome capitals and sculpture, fleur-de-lis and crests.
 He did similar at Saint Denis, Amiens, Vincennes and more.
-As Walt Disney took fairy tales or American history and romanticized them in his theme parks, Voillet-Le-Duc brought "story" to these places and used architecture to bring emotion to the ruins and monuments.
-Today we tend to just accept his storytelling in design as the way things really were.
-Case in point, the optimistic spire he added to the cathedral.
-Ironically, Disney's animated Hunchback swung from it.
+As Walt Disney took fairy tales or secular history and romanticized them in his theme parks, Eugene brought "story" to these places and used architecture to bring emotion to the lifeless ruins and monuments.
+Today most just accept what they see as the way things really were, but like the spire mourn their loss as they made an emotional impression.